ktakashi/json-tools/README.md

  [x]  |   3   | `T:has(S)`           | A node of type T which has a child node satisfying the selector S [x]  |   3   | `T:val(V)`           | A node of type T with a value that is equal to V [x]  |   3   | `T:contains(S)`      | A node of type T with a string value contains the substring S

+Types:

+The original specification specifies following types;

+- object
+- array
+- number
+- string
+- boolean
+- null

+As an extension, JSON Tools can handle following type as well;

+- binary

+The binary type described above however can be only searched by type name.

 Notations: